DavidLyra/backend-library-rest-api/README.md

 - User Name: sa
 - Password: password

-# Collection JSON
+# POSTMAN

-The collection is located in the resources directory: /main/resources/postman_colection/*
+To test the endpoints use the collection located in the project, in the resources directory: /main/resources/postman_colection

+1. Make sure the project is running
+2. Open POSTMAN an import the file **LIBRARY.postman_collection.json**

 # Generated Swagger Documentation
 ## When you start the application, you are all set to view the documentation that is generated.